timou0911/Ethernaut-Writeup/3. Coin Flip ★★☆☆☆/README.md

 1. How to call other contracts’ functions.

+    1. Use `interface` and then pass in the contract address when calling specific functions.

+    2. Create a contract variable, and pass in the contract address to call a specific function.

 2. Generating random numbers in Solidity.

 3. The understanding of blocks as well as global variables like `blockhash` and `block.number`.